philip928lin/PyCHAMP/docs/source/general_intro.rst

    :width: 200px
    :alt: alternative text

-   Illustration of simplified version of Field class
+   Illustration of a simplified version of the Field class

-For a comprehensive overview of the field module, please refer to :ref:`py_champ_entities_field`.
+For a comprehensive overview of the field component, please refer to :ref:`py_champ_entities_field`.

-3. Well Module
+3. Well Component
 ---------------

 Well Class:
 ^^^^^^^^^^^^

-The well module has a well class, which:
+In the well component, the agent type provided is the Well class.
+The Well class:

 * calculates the total effective annual lift, essential for determining the well's annual energy requirements;
 * returns the yearly energy usage of each well in petajoules (PJ).